In the 21st century it is a given that all businesses will require IT and therefore some applications to help them operate.

 At datb we use kinodb, for everything.
 Well not quite, we still have products like Microsoft Office and Slack, but for everything else there is kinodb.

-kinodb is our low-code development and deployment platform.
+kinodb is our development and deployment platform.
 It can be used to make just about any application that you can imagine.

 We have built an application called dito (day in the office).
 This is used as our central company diary, for meetings management, project delivery, requirements management, it’s our central HR database, process repository, change control manager, support issue tracker, security database, and many more things besides.